 Some film concepts are so deep that they stick with the audience for years.
 For example, I watched “A Beautiful Mind” long ago, which is still refreshed in my mind.
 On the other hand, when I honestly don’t remember some movies I recently watched.
 So I think you also have some excellent films that make sense.
 Sometimes, watching movies makes us more inspirational.

 Here is the list of movies that will make you think.

 1. One Flew Over the Cuckoo’s Nest (1975)

 One Flew Over the Cuckoo’s Nest is an excellent reflection that often ends in sadness.
-It is the ideal package of sentimental, funny, and thought-provoking.
+A touching story about kindness that will melt your heart and the ideal package of sentimental, funny, and thought-provoking.

 2. The Imitation Game (2014)

-No, there aren’t any big blasts, fight scenes, battle scenes, or thrilling ends that make you eagerly expect an upcoming film.
+Don’t expect from this film any big blasts, fight scenes, battle scenes, or thrilling ends that make you eagerly anticipate an upcoming movie.

-If we just think, if he had lived for a long time, what other things would he have presented? 🤔
+If we think he had lived for a long time, what other things would he have? 🤔

 3. The Matrix (1999)